 The ESCC Learning Resources Center (LRC) is open to the public or community.
 Children may be in the LRC as long as an adult or guardian is actively supervising the child.
 However, if the child becomes disruptive or the presence of the child interferes with the peaceful conduct of the activities of the LRC, the adult may be asked to remove the child.
 The College reserves the right to ask any individual with a child who is behaving in an inappropriate manner to leave campus regardless of the circumstances.

-Faculty, staff or students who observe children that appear to be unattended should contact any available administrator, security guard, or Accomack County deputy patrolling ESCC grounds.
+Faculty, staff or students who observe children that appear to be unattended should contact any available administrator or security officer at 757.789.7990.